AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 If you'd like to follow along with this page rather than just reading through, you have a couple of options.
 I tried subsampling the dataset so that things would be smaller and faster for the purposes of this page, but I couldn't seem to without the assembly suffering too much.
 By far the most computationally intensive step here is the [error correction step](/genomics/where_to_start#read-error-correction){:target="_blank"}, which ended up being the only one that I ran on a server rather than my personal computer (which is a late 2013 MacBook Pro with 4 CPUs and 8GB of memory).
 So I've provided the raw reads and the error-corrected reads in one downloadable directory if you'd like to run through the processing yourself (and have the option of skipping past the error-correction step), and I've also provided most of the intermediate and all of the end-result files in another downloadable directory so you can explore any component along the way at will without doing the processing.

-This block of code will get you the files needed to run the entire workflow, including the error-corrected reads (~1 GB):
+This first block of code will get you the files needed to run the entire workflow, including the raw reads, the error-corrected reads, the reference genome files, and a `processing_commands.txt` file containing all of the commands used here.
+This should be the directory you work in if you want the code below to match what will work on your computer.
+It's about 1 GB:

 ```
 cd ~